Being pregnant means you’re about to get intimately familiar with your parts, especially the cervix. So get comfy and let’s begin with the basics.

 - Nipple stimulation.
 When the nips are roused, your body releases oxytocin, a hormone that invokes contractions.

 - Miscellany.
-Spicy food, acupuncture, and acupressure are rumored to stimulate labor, but they lack scientific support.
+Spicy food, acupuncture, and acupressure have previously been rumored to stimulate labor, but they lack scientific support.

 If the doctor feels it’s the right move, one of these methods might be used.

 - Mechanical devices.
-The most popular and successful mechanical approach is using a Foley bulb.
+The most popular and successful mechanical approach is using a cervical balloon, such as a Foley bulb.
 Your doctor inserts this balloon-like device into the uterus and fills it with saline.
 The resulting pressure should inspire the cervix to dilate.

 - Medication.
 The hormone prostaglandin may be applied onto the cervix or into the vagina.
 It triggers cervical softening and labor contractions.
 If it doesn’t do the trick, your doctor may try an oxytocin drip.